khw315/speedrr/README.md

 - Schedule a time/day when upload speed should be lowered.
 - Support for unlimited speeds in schedules (equivalent to turning off speed limits).
 - Stream-based speed control: Set different upload speeds based on the number of active streams instead of bandwidth usage.
+- Resilient startup: If a media server is temporarily unavailable, Speedrr retries with exponential backoff instead of crashing, and starts with safe defaults until the server is reachable.